xr-web-de/xr-web/README.md

 Deploying xr_web
 ---------------------------------------
-- If there were any js or style changes compile the static assets by running `npm run build_production`, add them to git `git add webpack` and commit & push them.
+- If there were any js or style changes compile the static assets by running `yarn run build_production`, add them to git `git add webpack` and commit & push them.
 - FIXME add project specific deployment instructions

 Testing & Linting